 This flower also comes in yellow, orange, and peach.
 The white variety is an elegant, unexpected choice for a black-tie reception.

 In the hands of the right florist, mums can look quite lovely in centerpieces.
-Bonus: These common blooms are cheap!
+This sturdy bloom also comes in white, lavender, yellow, and mauve.
+Bonus: It looks more expensive than it actually is and is available year-round.

 Brides love this flower's feminine fragrance, making it a popular bouquet choice.